 The perfect guide for all the best things to do in Auckland, New Zealand!

-New Zealand’s largest city, with a population of just under 1.5 million people, is also a hub for transportation, making it a well-visited destination.
+New Zealand’s largest city, with a population of just under 1.5 million people, is also a hub for transportation and a well-visited destination in New Zealand.

 Awarded consistently over the years as the “greatest country on Earth” it’s no surprise why millions of visitors are flocking to New Zealand every year.

-Nicknamed the City of Sails, Auckland is one bursting with culture, an incredible food scene, gorgeous scenery and some of the most friendly people you will ever meet.
+Nicknamed the City of Sails, Auckland is bursting with culture, an incredible food scene, gorgeous scenery, and some of the most friendly people you will ever meet.

 Not only does the harbourside city offer a beautiful city skyline, but also a serious amount of lush national parks and beaches to be explored.